TramMaiQuynh/ToDoList-WebApp/README.md

 1. Create a PostgreSQL user and database:

+First, after finishing install PostgreSQL, need to create PostgreSQL user and database for this project.
+We run PostgreSQL by this command:

 ```sh
 sudo -u postgres psql
 ```
-- In the PostgreSQL prompt, run the following commands:
+- In the PostgreSQL prompt, run the following commands to create PostgreSQL user and database for this project:

 ```sh
 CREATE USER todo_user WITH PASSWORD 'mypassword';